M Winkworth PLC Corporate governance and current constitutional documents

 Nominations Committee

-Given its relatively small size, the Board as a whole fulfils the responsibilities of a Nominations Committee with the chairman and CEO leading on the board nomination and appointment process.
+Given its relatively small size, the Board as a whole fulfils the responsibilities of a Nominations Committee with the Chair and CEO leading on the board nomination and appointment process.

 Copies of the terms of Reference of the Committees are available from the Company Secretary on request.